-The Agency does not anticipate undertaking or assisting any actions that would result in the demolition or removal from the market of low and moderate income housing.
+The Agency does not anticipate undertaking or assisting any actions in the Broadway/MacArthur/San Pablo Project Area that would result in the demolition or removal from the market of low- and moderate-income housing.
 Therefore there is no replacement housing obligation presently projected.